Now in session

 Serious Theatre.

 Someone ate your leftovers.
 Someone “forgot” the dishes.
 Someone owes you $20 and amnesia.
-The Honorable Court of Petty Grievances will hear your case — with lawyers, a jury, objections, and a verdict of absolutely no legal consequence.
+Settle the argument online in a fully animated AI courtroom: the Honorable Court of Petty Grievances hears your case — with lawyers, a jury, objections, and a verdict of absolutely no legal consequence.

-🎉 FIRST TIME IS ALWAYS FREE!**the pettiness is also free.
+🎉 FIRST TIME IS ALWAYS FREE!*Create an account, and start suing people today →*the pettiness is also free.
 The court's generosity knows some bounds.

 Due Process, Loosely Speaking